 We implemented evaluations of the Board of Directors' effectiveness for the fiscal year ended March 2020.
-By confirming the current state of NRI's Board of Directors through the effectiveness evaluation, we strive to improve the future operation of the Board.
+By confirming the current

-state of NRI's Board of Directors through the effectiveness evaluation, we strive to improve the future operation of the Board.
-Valuation methods Questionnaire targeting all Directors and Audit & Supervisory Board Members Exchange of views with Independent Directors Deliberations at a Board of Directors meeting based on the results of the above questionnaire and view exchanging sessions Results From the points below, we conclude that the Board of Directors is basically stable in its effectiveness.
+Valuation methods Questionnaire targeting all Directors and Audit & Supervisory Board Members Exchange of views with Independent Directors Deliberations at a Board of Directors meeting based on the results of the above questionnaire and view exchanging session Results From the points below, we conclude that the Board of Directors is basically stable in its effectiveness.
 The Board is composed of members with diverse experience and include three Independent Directors, and a structure for ensuring appropriate decision making and oversight is in place.
 Individual Directors carry out active deliberations with an understanding of NRI's business philosophy, business plans, etc., and based on their respective knowledge, and their duties as Directors are fulfilled as such.
 Overall, open and constructive discussions and exchanges of views are carried out as a start to active opinions and recommendations from Outside Directors.
 Appropriate discussions are also held by the Nomination Committee and the Compensation Committee, which are arbitrarily appointed committees, and the committees function effectively.
 Challenges for further effectiveness As agenda items for promoting the strategy defined in the Medium-Term Management Plan (2019-2022), we will work to further improve the form of discussion and devise unique measures for balanced meeting operation, such as further enhancing discussions related to group governance.